 - I’ve asked for feedback on how I’m doing on my job.

-- I’ve taken time to learn something new about an issues I was tackling.
+- I’ve taken time to learn something new about the issues I was tackling.

 - I’ve volunteered for a new activity or task, even if I did not have all the information and knowledge about it.